xs-es/ucc/README.md

         CNOT(qubits[0], qubits[1]))
     compile(circuit)
 ```

 ## How does UCC stack up?

 We run benchmarks regularly to compare against the most recent versions of the most popular quantum compiler frameworks for a range of circuits.
 Here's the latest:
 ![alt text](benchmarks/latest_compiler_benchmarks_by_circuit.png)
 And here you can see progress over time (changes usually indicate a newer version came out):
 ![alt text](benchmarks/avg_compiler_benchmarks_over_time.png)
 Note that the compile times before 2024-12-10 may have been run on different classical compute instances, so their exact runtime is not as important to compare as their relative performance with respect to other compilers.
 After 2024-12-10, all data present in this plot should be run on the same compute instance using our [ucc-benchmarks](https://github.com/unitaryfund/ucc/blob/main/.github/workflows/ucc-benchmarks.yml) GitHub Actions workflow.

 ## Contributing

 ### Benchmarking

 You can benchmark the performance of ucc against other compilers using `scripts/run_benchmarks.sh`.
 This script runs compiler benchmarks in parallel, so you will need to first install `parallel` to support it.
 On Mac you can do this with `brew install parallel`.

+### Transpiler passes

+Got an idea for a new transpiler pass?
+Documentation for how to accomplish this can be found in the [contributing guide](./docs/source/contributing.rst).

 ## License

 UCC is distributed under [GNU Affero General Public License version 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)(AGPLv3).
 Parts of ucc contain code or modified code that is part of Qiskit, which is distributed under Apache 2.0 license.